BioMedicalImaging-Core-NYUAD/smallanimalimaging-lab-documentation/docs/source/4-nVue-nVision/technology-overview.rst

 Comparison of GECI and GENI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. image:: ../_static/GECIvsGENI.png
-   :alt: *Comparison of GECI and GENI biosensors*
+   :alt: *Comparison of GECIs and GENIs biosensors*
    :width: 1000px
    :align: center

-*Comparison of GECI and GENI biosensors*
+*Comparison of GECIs and GENIs biosensors*

 Miniscope imaging
 -----------------